Dallas Love Field: Terminal

 Dallas Love Field has a single terminal with 20 gates, numbered 1-20.
 Delta Air Lines leases one gate, while Southwest leases the remaining nineteen gates.

 JSX operates from a private terminal on the south side of the airport rather than using the main terminal.

+In 2015, a bronze plaque was placed at the inauguration location on the aircraft ramp at Love Field.
+Donated by historian Farris Rookstool III, a duplicate of it was also placed in the terminal, near a window overlooking the location where Air Force One was parked.
+A light which can be seen from the window indicates the exact location of the plaque.

 Ground transportation

 Dallas Area Rapid Transit (DART) operates the Love Link shuttle, which provides service between the airport terminal and nearby Inwood/Love Field station, which is served by DART's Orange and Green light rail lines.
-There is no charge for trips on the Love Link shuttles departing the airport terminal.
+No fares are collected for trips on Love Link shuttles departing the airport terminal.